ubuntor/ndsdl_compiler/README.md

   - `ndsdl_compiler.ml`: Toplevel commandline.
 Runs all phases of compilation.
   - `parse/`: Parser and lexer.
   - `ir/`: Intermediate representations:
-    - `Ndsdl_extra`: NDSdL with syntactic sugar for Bernoulli and Geometric.
+    - `Ndsdl_extra`: NDSdL with syntactic sugar for Bernoulli and Geometric, and `@unroll` annotations for probabilistic loops.
     - `Ndsdl`: NDSdL.
     - `Dl`: dL.
-    are valid and sum to 1.
   - `trans/`: Translation between intermediate representations.
-    Soundness proofs for translations are in the paper.
+    Soundness proof for translation is in the paper.

     Also does static checking while translating:
     - All probabilities should be valid and sum to 1 in a probabilistic choice.
-    - The probability variable must not be written to.
+    - The number of times to unroll probabilistic loops should be a nonnegative integer.
   - `output/`: Pretty printing dL to a file.

 ## Syntax
 ```
 Program a ::=
+  | {p_1: a_1 +++ ... +++ p_n: a_n}     Probabilistic choice:
+                                          p_i constant probabilities
+                                          The choices are parsed as a list,
+                                          not as binary choices.
+  | {a}*:p                              Probabilistic loop:
+                                          p constant probability
+  | {a}*:p@unroll(n)                    Unroll probabilistic loop:
+                                          p constant probability,
+                                          n nonnegative integer.
+                                          Unrolls the probabilistic loop n times
+                                          for better probability bounds.
   | x := {p_1: e_1, ..., p_n: e_n}      Random assignment from pmf:
-                                          p_i constant probabilities,
+                                          p_i constant probabilities
-                                          p_i must sum to 1.
   | x := Bernoulli(p)                   Bernoulli distribution:
                                           p constant probability
   | x := Geometric(p)                   (1-indexed) Geometric distribution:
                                           p constant probability
-  | {p_1: a_1 +++ ... +++ p_n: a_n}     Probabilistic choice:
-                                          p_i constant probabilities,
-                                          p_i must sum to 1.
-                                          The choices are parsed as a list, not
-                                          as binary choices.
-  | {a}*:p                              Probabilistic repetition:
+  | x := Geometric(p)@unroll(n)         Unroll (1-indexed) geometric distribution:
                                           p constant probability
+                                          n nonnegative integer
   | a; b                                Note that the semicolon is explicitly
                                           required for sequential composition
                                           instead of after each assignment.